Sensitivity requirement for control system tuning

 Use the TuningGoal.Sensitivity object to limit the sensitivity of a feedback loop to disturbances.
 Constrain the sensitivity to be smaller than one at frequencies where you need good disturbance rejection.
 Use this requirement for control system tuning with tuning commands such as systune or looptune.

 Req = TuningGoal.Sensitivity(location,maxsens) creates a tuning requirement for limiting the sensitivity to disturbances entering a feedback loop at the specified location. maxsens specifies the maximum sensitivity as a function of frequency.
-You can specify the maximum sensitivity profile as a smooth transfer function or sketch a piecewise error profile using an frd model.
+You can specify the maximum sensitivity profile as a smooth transfer function or sketch a piecewise error profile using an frd model or the makeweight command.

-If location is a cell array of loop-opening locations, then the sensitivity requirement applies to the MIMO loop.
+If location is a cell array, then the sensitivity requirement applies to the MIMO loop.

 Maximum sensitivity to disturbances as a function of frequency.

 You can specify maxsens as a smooth SISO transfer function (tf, zpk, or ss model).
-Alternatively, you can sketch a piecewise gain profile using a frd model.
+Alternatively, you can sketch a piecewise gain profile using a frd model or the makeweight command.
 For example, the following frd model specifies a maximum sensitivity of 0.01 (–40 dB) at 1 rad/s, increasing to 1 (0 dB) past 50 rad/s.

 maxsens = frd([0.01 1 1],[1 50 100]); bodemag(maxsens) ylim([-45,5])